Claude Desktop Integration

 | DAKERA_NAMESPACE | Memory namespace for isolation | "default" |

-- Full MCP Server documentation — all 83 tools explained
+- Full MCP Server documentation — all 14 core tools (86+ available via profiles) explained

 - Quick Start guide — detailed server setup